Arrinera Hussarya: Controversy

 In 2012 Polish radio and online journalist Jacek Balkan asserted that the vehicle was not an original supercar but a low-cost replica of a Lamborghini using parts from an Opel Corsa and an Audi A6.
 Arrinera sued Balkan for slander, but the journalist was acquitted.

 Motorsport

-In 2017 the Hussarya was driven in qualifying for the Britcar series race at Donington Park by a half-Polish professional driver, Jonny MacGregor as an invitation entry.
+In 2017, the Hussarya was driven in qualifying for the Britcar series race at Donington Park by Jonny MacGregor as an invitation entry.
 The car qualified fourth, but an engine blow-up meant it was unable to participate in the rest of the race weekend.